 The Integrated Systems Laboratory (Laboratoire des Systèmes Intégrés – LSI) studies design technologies for circuits and systems.
-The objective is to research the interplay of hardware and software design for traditional (computation on silicon) and non-traditional (nanotechnology and biosensors) systems.
+The objective is to research the interplay of hardware and software design for traditional (computation on silicon) and non-traditional (nanotechnology and quantum) systems.
 Topics of research include, but are not limited, to the following areas.

 Congratulations to PhD student, Francesca Criscuolo, who just won (as 2nd classified) the Best Paper Award at the IEEE Sensors Conference 2019, held in Montréal, Canada.
 Her paper titled “Flexible sweat sensors for non-invasive optimization of lithium dose in psychiatric disorders” was rewarded at the IEEE Sensors Conference 2019.